 Happy Thursday friends!
 Today’s post is long over do as I know it’s an area of the home that is most used and most struggled with.
 The size varies but, no matter how big or small it’s 100% capable of being organized.
-Of course I’m talking about, how to organize the pantry!
+Of course I’m talking about how to organize the pantry!

 When it comes to the pantry I’ve seen all types.
 The ones dreams are made of that are the size of a walk in closet with shelves and areas to hide all the things, including appliances (swoon).
 Smaller closet styles, which is what we had at our old home.
 And then in our current home, we somehow downsized the pantry to merely cabinets despite getting a bigger place overall.
 But the main point is this: No matter the size, when it comes to how to organize the pantry, the same rules apply.
 I’ll touch on what they are as I take you through how I recently organized mine.
+But get ready for some pantry choregasms as we transform this space!

 Note: Affiliate links are used within this post which means if you shop through them I may earn a small commission.